DavidHarrisRid/VibeCode/README.md

 This repository contains a simple console-based game collection written in Python.
-When you run the program you first see a small menu where you can choose to start Tetris, play Snake, play Space Invaders, or quit.
+When you run the program you first see a small menu where you can choose to start Tetris, play Snake, play Space Invaders, play Ice Climber, or quit.
 After a game ends you are returned to this menu.

 The Space Invaders screen is deliberately wider than the other games so the action more closely resembles the classic arcade layout.
 The invader formation